Snorkeling with Children – Have fun Snorkeling with Kids and Family!

 Children require pretty much the same snorkel gear that adults need.
 Yet, a couple of sizes smaller.
 There will be no joy for a kid to go snorkeling when the fins or mask don’t fit because they are too large.

-The typical gear your child will require are mask, snorkel and fins.
-All of those can usually be gotten in sizes that match your children’s height and age.
+The typical gear your child will require is masks, snorkel, and fins.
+All of those can usually be gotten online or in stores in sizes that match your children’s height and age.

 It’s easy to understand that the fins need to be the right size for the kid’s feet.
 Otherwise, he or she will constantly slip out of them or they will be too tight if they are too small.
-Both will ruin the fun of snorkeling for your kids instantly.
+Both of those issues will ruin the fun of snorkeling for your kids instantly.

-If you use a traditional setup with a mask and a snorkel then you also need to make sure that the mouth piece is small enough to fit into your child’s mouth.
-If it’s too large then it will hurt the kid’s mouth and make it impossible to breathe normally.
+If you use a traditional setup with a mask and a snorkel then you also need to ensure that the mouthpiece is small enough to fit into your child’s mouth.
+If it’s too large then it will hurt the kid’s mouth and it’ll be impossible to breathe normally.

 A newer and better way might be to get a snorkel mask covering the whole face for your child.
-They provide better visibility under water and make it a lot easier and comfortable to breathe.
-Many of them come in sizes specifically fitting children.
+These full-face snorkel masks provide better visibility underwater and make it a lot easier and comfortable for your kids to breathe.
+Many of these snorkel goggles come in sizes specifically fitting children.

 Where to start?

-Dr. Orlena Kerek suggests in her blog that children can then get used to the breathing aspect in a pool.
+Dr. Orlena Kerek suggests in her blog that one way to get kids get used to the breathing aspect in a pool.
 They will be able to learn the coordinate motions that go with swimming and using the gear while you stay close when they learn those basics.